 Is Premature Birth Preventable?

 For a birth to be considered premature, the baby must be born before 37 weeks.
-About 1 in every 10 births is premature.
+In the US, about 1 in every 10 infants is born prematurely.

 Many factors can cause premature birth including: